alecph/ValoLock/README.md

 # ValoLock (Only for Windows!)

-## ValoLock is currently broken.
-Am working on a fix.

 The most user friendly way to instalock in Valorant

 **NOTE: `This is against Riot's API usage, and could potentialy get you banned.
 Use with caution!
 I am not responsible for any bans.`**